tyrelh/go-api-ecs-poc/notes.md

 ## GORM

+[GORM](https://gorm.io/docs/index.html) is the Go ORM.
+It's the most popular ORM solution for Go.

 Able to connect to the database running locally.
 Have it currently setup on port 5000.

 Created effectively an admin user to use.